 With beer on tap, cider, ginger beer, a constantly changing house cocktail on tap as well as a mid-range trending wine list, it’s easy to enjoy a drink with lunch, a selection of burgers, bao, burritos and bowls, or to chill out on date night as the sun descends, stretching weekends out into lazy decadent days overlooked by a giant eagle.

 Catered for from the downstairs Wildernis Cafe, a set of sneaky back stairs link the two parts of the venue.

-Our attention is drawn away from the street below to the bar where the taps include beer, cider and Ink Gin, the gorgeously-hued purple gin from Husk Distillers in Tumbulgum; or you can choose a cocktail to suit your mood.
-It’s a hard decision to make – espresso martini or Ink Gin cocktail.
+Our attention is drawn away from the street below to the bar where the taps include beer, cider and mixed drinks, or you can choose a cocktail to suit your mood.
+It’s a hard decision to make: espresso martini or the weekly house cocktail.

-With a relaxing chilled vibe and views to the ocean, this hideaway, complete with kitchen bar, is just the place to share plates of food and a few drinks.
+With a relaxing chilled vibe and views to the ocean, this tropical hideaway, complete with its own kitchen bar, is just the place to share plates of food and a few drinks.

 1166 Gold Coast Highway, Palm Beach Ph: 07 5534 5428

 Open: Mon – Thurs 8am – 2pm, Fri – Sun 6am – 2pm, 5pm – 10pm.